the1076/obtuse-components/README.md

 # obtuse-components
 Vanilla JS \[ES6\] web components that use a similar file structure as Angular
+See a demo of this library in action on [GitHub Pages](https://the1076.github.io/obtuse-components/)!

 # Disclaimer
 This library is an actively developed helper library that is tailored to specific projects.
 Changes to the codebase may come without warning or documentation.
 Please fork the project if you would like to use the library in your own work.